buddyboss/buddyboss-platform/readme.txt

 = Discussion Forums =

 Try <a href="https://wordpress.org/plugins/bbpress/">bbPress</a>.
-It integrates with BuddyPress Groups, Profiles, and Notifications.
+It integrates with BuddyBoss Groups, Profiles, and Notifications.
 Each group on your site can choose to have its own forum, and each user's topics, replies, favorites, and subscriptions appear in their profiles.

 == Screenshots ==